willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 * The device should appear under the "Mouse, Keyboard & Pen" category in the Bluetooth settings.
 If it is under "Other devices" then unpair and pair the device.
 * Remove, unpair, and power off Bluetooth headphones and speakers.
 These are not supported with Windows Mixed Reality.
 Use the headphone jack or built-in speakers on your Mixed Reality headset for the best audio experience.

+## If your motion controllers are paired to your headset:

-## Should I pair my controllers to a Windows Mixed Reality headset that has built-in Bluetooth radio?
+### Should I pair my controllers to a Windows Mixed Reality headset that has built-in Bluetooth radio?

 Some Windows Mixed Reality headsets, including the Acer OJO 500 and Samsung Odyssey+, have built-in Bluetooth radios for use with motion controllers.
 The motion controllers that come with these headsets are pre-paired to the headset from the factory, and do not require your PC to have a separate Bluetooth radio.
 These motion controllers _can_ be manually paired to your PC's Bluetooth radio, for example, for use with Windows Mixed Reality headsets that do not have built-in Bluetooth radios.

+### How do I pair new controllers if Windows Mixed Reality is already set up on my PC?
+If you are pairing your controllers to your headset, use the companion app (the Mixed Reality Portal can help you find a companion app to launch or give you a list of companion apps that you can select from).

+### My paired controllers don’t show up in the Mixed Reality Portal.

+* Hold the controllers in front of your headset and restart them by pressing the Windows button for four seconds, then again for two seconds.
+* If you see "Motion Controller" in **Device Manager > Human Interface Devices**, go through the pairing process again.
+* If the controller LEDs are cycling, turning on one quadrant of lights at a time and then turning them off, they are undergoing a firmware update.
+Wait for the update to complete and the controllers should appear in Mixed Reality.
+* If an external Bluetooth adapter is used, make sure the adapter is plugged into a USB 2.0 port (which is often, but not always, black), away from other wireless transmitters or USB 3.0 devices.
+* If the PC just crashed and a Qualcomm adapter is being used, a reset may not work.
+To fix this, unplug the power from the back of the computer (or if on a laptop, hold down the power button for 10 seconds) and restart the PC.
+* Run the Bluetooth troubleshooter in **Settings > Update & Security > Troubleshoot > Bluetooth**.

-## How can I return my controllers to their factory pairing?
+### How can I return my controllers to their factory pairing?

 To return the motion controllers to their factory pairing, or to pair them with a Windows Mixed Reality headset with built-in Bluetooth radio, run the headset's device companion app (for example, the "Acer OJO 500" app or the "Samsung HMD Odyssey+ Setup" app, automatically installed the first time the headset is plugged in) and follow the instructions for motion controller pairing.